 Key Points:

-When creating a budget for Vegas, there isn’t a “one size fits all” answer.
+Creating a budget for Vegas isn’t a “one size fits all” process.
 Variations in preferences from person to person need to be accounted for before determining how much cash you’ll need.

-With that being said, the Las Vegas Convention and Visitors Authority (LVCVA) conducts an annual visitor survey to gauge how much, on average, people spend during their trip on things like entertainment, food, drink, and gambling.
+Fortunately, the Las Vegas Convention and Visitors Authority (LVCVA) conducts an annual visitor survey to determine how much people spend on various categories, which is the data I’m diving into.

 Note that for each category below, visitors shared how much they spent per category per trip to Vegas.
-The same survey noted that the average trip length was 4.3 days in 2023.
-With that information, I’m able to get a feel for what the “average person” should budget to spend per day while in Vegas.
+The same survey noted that the average 2024 trip duration was 4.4 days.

 Entertainment Budget